akirataguchi115/agplv3re/README.md

   14. Permission to reverse engineer

-  You may reverse engineer the program, executable or otherwise.
+  You may reverse engineer the program in its executable format or in any other format.

   15. Revised Versions of this License.